RECAP: MAYOR MATTIE PARKER HIGH SCHOOL ART COMPETITION 2026

 Furthermore, the competition awards cash prizes to the first, second, and third place winners, along with scholarships, and includes remarks from the mayor.
 Notably, the artwork of the first-place winner is displayed outside the mayor's office for a duration of one year, signifying their remarkable achievement.

-Distinguished past jurors include curators from the Modern Art Museum such as Andrea Karnes and Alison Hearst, as well as Andrew Walker, Director of the Amon Carter Museum of American Art, and curators Maggie Adler and Spencer Wigmore.
+Distinguished past jurors include curators from the Modern Art Museum such as Andrea Karnes, Alison Hearst, and Clare Milliken, and Director of the Kimbell Art Museum, Dr. Eric Lee, as well as Andrew Walker, Director of the Amon Carter Museum of American Art, and curators Maggie Adler and Spencer Wigmore.
 Renowned artists such as Sedrick Huckaby, Letitia Huckaby, and Benito Huerta have also served as esteemed jurors in previous editions of the competition.